MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -RequireTLS
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RequireTLS parameter specifies that all messages received by this connector require TLS transmission.
-Valid values for thisparameter are $true or $false.
-The default value is $false.
-When the RequireTLS parameter is set to $true, all messages received by this connector require TLS transmission.

-!!!
-Exchange Server 2016

 The RequireTLS parameter specifies whether to require TLS transmission for inbound messages on the Receive connector.
 Valid values are:

 - $true: Inbound messages on the Receive connector require TLS transmission.

 - $false: Inbound messages on the Receive connector don't require TLS transmission.
 This is the default value.

 ```yaml
 Type: $true | $false